 Some of the common surgical procedures that lead to complications are:

 Our medical malpractice firm is familiar with the pain and suffering that surgical malpractice causes.
 The injuries, the lifelong pain, the inability to go back to work or enjoy the same quality of life-these are all-too-common effects of surgical negligence.
 That's why our firm exists.
 Every verdict or settlement we've won has gone toward helping our clients fully recover from their harm, receiving the medical, emotional, and financial support they deserve.

 Any surgical or anesthesia mistake can lead to:

 Any mistake in an operating room, post anesthesia care unit (PACU), or recovery room can lead to the need for an additional surgery, on-going pain, suffering and financial difficulties.
 Here at the nationally known Beasley Firm, our surgical malpractice lawyers, nurses, and doctors on staff fully understand how surgical errors or anesthesia drug mistakes can happen, even if the information is not written in the medical record, anesthesia record, or operative note.

-If you or a loved one is suffering due to a poorly-conducted surgical procedure, please feel free to contact one of our experienced Philadelphia surgical malpractice attorneys, physicians, or nurses at (215) 866-2424 for a strictly confidential consultation.
+If you or a loved one is suffering due to a poorly-conducted surgical procedure, please feel free to contact any one of our experienced Philadelphia surgical malpractice attorneys, at (215) 866-2424 for a strictly confidential consultation.
 We can investigate your case and help determine if malpractice was the cause of your suffering.
 Our attorneys are here to hold your surgeons accountable for their negligence.

 Call (215) 866-2424 as soon as possible to get the answers you need in a free consultation.